Charles Preuss: Fourth Fremont Expedition and the Pacific Railroad Survey

 In 1848 Preuss agreed to accompany Fremont on his fourth expedition, which ended in disaster with the death of 10 men and two more that tried to rescue the group that were caught high in the Rockies during the winter.
 The remaining men managed to find their way to safety in Albuquerque New Mexico, where word of discovery of gold in California made its way, and in the spring of 1849, Fremont and Preuss proceeded to California, and Preuss worked for Fremont surveying Fremont's Mariposa Land Grant.
 His health failed him; the cause attributed to heatstroke, and he returned east where he assisted in the preparation of two maps of the 1849-50 Stansbury expedition.

 In 1853, Preuss was engaged by Lt.
 Robert S. Williamson as the draughtsman on the San Francisco to Southern California half of the Pacific Coast portion of the Pacific Railroad Surveys.
 The expedition sailed from New York City and landed in San Francisco in June, 1853.
 They surveyed south through the Tulare Lake area, Greenhorn Mountains, and Tehachapi Pass to the Mohave Desert, and finished in San Diego in December 1853.
 Preuss's again experienced health issues during the survey, but he managed to complete a map of the expedition.

-Preuss hung himself in 1854 after a series of depressive episodes.
+Preuss hanged himself in 1854 after a series of depressive episodes.
 According to a biographer of John Fremont, Preuss most likely suffered from post-traumatic stress disorder.
 Furthermore, research on the Pacific Railroad Surveys and associated political intrigues in Washington, DC, reveal the intense pressures that Preuss may have felt by 1854.
 The topographer became caught between his competing patrons: War Secretary Jefferson Davis, on one hand, and Fremont and Thomas Hart Benton, on the other, as the two sides fought to secure their preferred railroad route through the mountains of Southern California.